lyudmilalala/k8s_learn/chapter_3_pod_config/README.md

 We can set up health check and readiness probe as a shell script or an api in the http server.

 Sample code for using shell command as a liveness probe.
-It use the file status of `/tmp/healthy`
+It use the file status of `/tmp/healthy`.
+After deleting the file, the pod will become unhealthy.

 ```yaml
 apiVersion: v1